Watch highlights from former editions:

-Founder Finn Audun Oftedal, former chief conductor of Trondheim Symfoniorkester, wanted to create an arena where young Norwegian classical musicians to show their talent, and was successful in doing so.
+Former chief conductor of Trondheim Symfoniorkester, Finn Audun Oftedal, founded the competition in order to give young musicians an opportunity to show their talent.
 Several of the prize winners throughout the years have gone on to becoming internationally renowned musicians and soloists.

-Princess Astrid International Music Competition enjoys the royal patronage of Princess Astrid, Mrs Ferner of Norway.
-The Princess has since 1956 shown the competition inestimable support not only through the patronage itself, but by meeting the finalists, attending the finals and presenting the prizes.
-Decade after decade she continues to be an active patron and a wonderful ambassador of the competition.
+Ever since 1956 the Princess Astrid International Music Competition enjoys the royal patronage of Princess Astrid, Mrs Ferner of Norway.
+The Princess has shown the competition inestimable support, and continues to be its active patron and wonderful ambassador , decade after decade.

 Recent winners of Princess Astrid International Music Competition:

 - Yukari Ohno, violin, 2021

 - Yuwon Kim, conducting, 2018

 - Mayumi Kanagawa, violin, 2016